openxc/openxc-message-format/README.md

 the only other parameter).
 To cancel a recurring request, send this command with the frequency set to 0.

-TODO it'd be nice to have the OBD-II PIDs built in, with the proper conversion functions - that may need a different output format

 If you're just requesting a PID, you can use this minimal field set for the `request` object: